KNatsuhara/Spreadsheet/README.md

 # CptS321-HWs

-In this assignment, you will combine work from several previous homework assignments and build new features on top of that.
-You will link your arithmetic expression evaluator with the spreadsheet application.
+In this assignment, you will add loading and saving capabilities to your spreadsheet application.
+If you created a Workbook class for the previous assignment (or would like to create one for this assignment) then add Load and Save methods to it.
+Otherwise you can add these methods to your Spreadsheet class.

 Name: Koji Natsuhara